 Commercial Truck Accidents

-Can I Receive Compensation If I Was Involved In A Truck Accident Near Peoria Arizona?
+Can I Receive Compensation If I Was Involved In A Commercial Truck Accident Near Peoria, Arizona?

 Because of the severe damages caused by a large truck crash, victims often suffer devastating injuries, disabilities, and the deaths of loved ones.
 When medical bills, lost work, and the emotional toll of the crash combine, it is easy for victims to sustain hundreds of thousands to millions of dollars in damage.

-If your case reaches a settlement, the at-fault parties and their insurance providers can compensate you for the severe debts caused by injuries, as well as any future needs and losses, such as rehabilitation or a continued inability to work.
+If your case reaches a settlement, the at-fault parties and their insurance providers can compensate you for the severe debts caused by injuries and any future needs and losses, such as rehabilitation or a continued inability to work.

-On top of that, commercial drivers of large trucks and 18 wheeler tractor trailers have to negotiate and drive these large vehicles which weigh as much as 80,000 lbs.
-This is more difficult when traffic is heavy, when the weather is bad and, especially, when sudden maneuvering is required to prevent an accident due to other road hazards and conditions.
+On top of that, commercial drivers of large trucks and 18-wheeler tractor-trailers have to negotiate and drive these large vehicles, which weigh as much as 80,000 lbs.
+This is more difficult when traffic is heavy, when the weather is terrible, and when sudden maneuvering is required to prevent commercial truck accident accidents due to other road hazards and conditions.

 The following is an AZDOT.com compilation of drivers and passengers killed or injured, by vehicle type, in 2012: